Knowledge Path Library Programs

 Activating Governate Libraries

 The idea behind the program is to provide public libraries with books and materials necessary for their development and to cooperate with them in implementing several Knowledge Path Library programs such as the Reading Competition or the Science Film Festival.
-The first collaboration in 2020 was a reading competition 16 to 16 with the Karak Creativity Center and took place in Karak Governorate.
+The first collaboration in 2020 was the reading competition “16 Before 16” with the Karak Creativity Center and took place in Karak Governorate.

 A Night at the Library